 (Ph.D., University of Virginia), holder of the Laurence J. Adams Distinguished Chair in Special Education, is an expert in special education and behavior management whose most recent book is “Behavior Management: Applications for Teachers and Parents” and is both program coordinator and President/CEO of Target Community & Educational Services, Inc., a nonprofit organization serving adults with disabilities throughout Maryland.

 McDaniel College has formal Professional Development School (PDS) partnerships with 20 schools within a short drive from the campus.
-These partnerships insure that students enrolled in the education minor have internship opportunities in public schools that understand the needs of developing teachers.
-The teachers and administrators in the Professional Development Schools partner with McDaniel staff and faculty to provide growth opportunities for both the teacher candidate and the public school students.
+These partnerships insure that students enrolled in education programs have internship opportunities in public schools that understand the needs of developing teachers.
+The teachers and administrators in the Professional Development Schools collaborate with McDaniel staff and faculty to provide growth opportunities for both the teacher candidate and the public school students.

 The following schools have this partnership with McDaniel College: